Saturday, November 05, 2011

 Liam, Unknown?

+Unknown, Liam Neeson is no Matt Damon nor Pierce Brosnan but he sure has character.
+A movie with a refreshing twist to the ending.
+Totally kept me mesmerised for 119 minutes.
+Fast pace action packed with no time for a breather.
 Went to the shaw cinema at Nex last evening as hubby wanted to watch this on the big screen for a greater sound and visual impact.
 And it did.
 At some point I just had to shut my eyes to avoid the cars and buildings seemingly crashing towards me.

 Subscribe to:

-Posts (Atom)
+Comments (Atom)